 Is Your Water Working Against You?
-A Minnesota Homeowner’s Guide
+A Home Inspector’s Guide to Twin Cities Homes

 City Water vs. Well Water: What’s the Difference?

-If your home is connected to a municipal water, your water is treated at a local facility and regulated by state standards.
+If your home is connected to a municipal supply, your water is treated at a local facility and regulated by state standards.
+While this provides a consistent, tested supply, it doesn't mean the water is 'perfect' by the time it reaches your kitchen faucet.

-In many parts of rural Minnesota, well water is the standard.
-This water comes directly from the ground on your property.
+In many parts of rural Minnesota and the areas surrounding Farmington and Lakeville, private well water is the standard.
+Unlike municipal water, this supply comes directly from the ground on your property.
+While this offers a natural taste, it also shifts the responsibility of quality and safety entirely to you.

 Cloudy vs. Clear Glass